Financial aid •

 The FAFSA lets you see your eligibility for all sorts of federal financial aid—the Pell Grant being one of the most important.

 Luckily, applying for the FAFSA doesn’t take too long.
-You can probably knock it out in a day (or faster, if you’ve got a couple of cups of copy to fuel your typing).
+You can probably knock it out in a day (or faster, if you’ve got a couple of cups of coffee to fuel your typing).
 You’ll need your parents’ financial information, or your own if you’re independent, and to create an FSA ID for logging in.

 Then, fill in the information the FAFSA asks for and submit it.